campaign-layer/origin-sdk/README.md

 # Camp SDK

-The camp-sdk currently exposes the following modules:
+The @campnetwork/sdk currently exposes the following modules:

-- `"camp-sdk"` - The main entry point for the SDK, exposes the TwitterAPI class and the Auth class
+- `"@campnetwork/sdk"` - The main entry point for the SDK, exposes the TwitterAPI class and the Auth class
-- `"camp-sdk/react"` - Exposes the CampProvider and CampContext for use in React applications
+- `"@campnetwork/sdk/react"` - Exposes the CampProvider and CampContext for use in React applications
-- `"camp-sdk/react/auth"` - Exposes React hooks for authentication and fetching user data via the Camp Auth Hub
+- `"@campnetwork/sdk/react/auth"` - Exposes React hooks for authentication and fetching user data via the Camp Auth Hub

 # Core